Empirical spectral distributions of sparse random graphs: Convergence of the ESD's

 possibly deleting one half-edge from $D_n^{(n,r)}$ if needed to make $\sum_{i=1}^n D_i^{(n,r)}$ even.

-\begin{observation} Let $\{d_i\}_{i=1}^n,\{d'_i\}_{i=1}^n$ be two degree sequence with $d_i\leq d'_i$ for all $i$, and let $G$ be a random multigraph with degrees $\{d_i\}$ generated by the configuration~model.
-Construct $H$ by (a) marking a uniformly chosen subset of $d'_i$ half-edges of vertex $i$ \textsc{blue}, independently; (b) retaining every edge that has two \textsc{blue} endpoints; and (c) adding an independent uniform matching on all other \textsc{blue} half-edges.
-Then $H$ has the law of the random multigraph with degrees $\{d'_i\}$ generated by the configuration model. \end{observation} (Indeed, since the configuration model matches the half-edges in $G$ via a uniformly chosen perfect matching, and the coloring step (a) is performed independently of this matching, it follows that the induced matching on the subset of \textsc{blue} half-edges that are matched to \textsc{blue} counterparts---namely, the edges retained in step (b)---is uniform.)
-Using this, and noting that $D_i^{(n,r)} \leq D_i^{(n)}$ for all $i$, let $G_n^{(r)}=(V_n,E_n^{(r)})$ be the following random mutligraph with degrees $\{ D_i^{(n,r)}\}$, coupled to the already-constructed $G_n$: \begin{enumerate}[(a)] \item For each $i$, mark a uniformly chosen subset of $D_i^{(n,r)}$ half-edges incident to vertex~$i$ as \textsc{blue} in $G_n$. \item Retain in $G_n^{(r)}$ every edge of $E_n$ where both parts are \textsc{blue}. \item Complete the construction of $G_n^{(r)}$ via a uniformly chosen matching of all unmatched half-edges. \end{enumerate}
+\begin{observation} Let $\{d_i\}_{i=1}^n,\{d'_i\}_{i=1}^n$ be degree sequences with $d'_i\leq d_i$, and let $\sfG$ be a random multigraph with degrees $\{d_i\}$ generated by the configuration~model.
+Generate $\sfH$ by (a) marking a subset of $d'_i$ half-edges of vertex $i$ \textsc{blue}, chosen independently of the matching that generated $\sfG$; (b) retaining every edge that has two \textsc{blue} endpoints; and (c) adding an independent uniform matching on all other \textsc{blue} half-edges.
+Then $\sfH$ has the law of the random multigraph with degrees $\{d'_i\}$ generated by the configuration~model. \end{observation} \begin{proof} Since the configuration model matches the half-edges in $\sfG$ via a uniformly chosen perfect matching, and the coloring step (a) is performed independently of this matching, it follows that the induced matching on the subset of \textsc{blue} half-edges that are matched to \textsc{blue} counterparts---namely, the edges retained in step (b)---is uniform. \end{proof}